amd/ryzen-ai-documentation/docs/getstartex.rst

             dynamic_axes=dynamic_axes,
         )

-Note that the supported batch size on Ryzen AI is 1, and the opset version is 13.
+Note the following settings for the onnx conversion:

+   - Ryzen AI supports a batch size=1, so dummy input is fixed to a batch_size =1 during model conversion
+   - Recommended opset setting is 13 is used.

 Run the following command to prepare the dataset: